-Both multi-family and single family residential (SFR) starts continued their upward trajectory in 2017.
-However, for construction to reach a full recovery, zoning limitations will need to lift in the state’s most desirable areas.
-Expect construction to reach a peak around 2020-2021, coinciding with a demand convergence from first-time homebuyers and retiring Baby Boomers.
+Single family residential (SFR) starts continued on a slight upward trajectory in 2018, while multi-family construction remained level with the prior year.
+For construction to reach a full recovery, zoning limitations will need to lift in the state’s most desirable areas.
+Expect construction to reach a peak around 2022-2023, coinciding with a demand convergence from first-time homebuyers and retiring Baby Boomers following the conclusion to the next recession.

 The bars in the chart above indicate the deviation from the average annual construction of housing units in California (the left axis).
 The line that follows the bars corresponds with the actual number of construction starts completed each year (the right axis).

 Since 1960, the average construction units started each year hovers just above 169,000 — the horizontal line in the chart above.
 However, most years since 1990 have seen starts far below the historical average.
-In 2015, a total of 97,600 housing units were started, consisting of a mix of single family residential (SFR) and multi-family starts.
-This is 43% below the historical average.
+In 2018, a total of 116,400 housing units were started, consisting of a mix of single family residential (SFR) and multi-family starts.
+This was 31% below the historical average.

 In the meantime, where is California’s growing population living?
 It’s hard to imagine how household formations are able to occur when new construction has been below average levels almost every year since 1990.